 The Exonet business was renamed to Exonet6 (being a division of Solution 6) and a huge investment in R&D (amounting to millions of dollars) was poured into the product to make it easier & quicker to install and to fill out the feature set.
 The new product's name was upgraded from Exonet 3000 to Exonet 6000 – all under the Exonet6 banner.

-At Solution 6 we met our good friend Doug Hanna, who was part of Solution 6's due diligence team and was running Solution 6 New Zealand by he time we were integrated.
-Doug is now the owner and CEO of the web site development company, Terabyte.
+At Solution 6 we met our good friend Doug Hanna, who was part of Solution 6's due diligence team and was running Solution 6 New Zealand by the time we were integrated.
+Doug is now the owner and CEO of the website development company, Terabyte.

 Enprise – Management Buyout

 In 2002 I received a phone call from Elliot Cooper at Exonet6 to say that Solution 6 was looking at selling off Exonet6's direct sales division (called "Enprise") and that he and sales manager Leanne Graham were interested in buying it.
 He asked if I was interested in joining them.

 Enprise was the direct sales division of Exonet that sold directly to larger customers that were too big or too complex for Exonet's dealer channel to look after.
 Solution 6 wanted to "purify" its business model and only sell through its channel.

 I was keen to be involved again, particularly as a shareholder.
 So Elliot, Leanne and I, in conjunction with Exonet Australia's former CEO Simon Butler bought Enprise as a management buyout off Solution 6.
 With that transaction we gained all of the largest Exonet customers in New Zealand, including the likes of Ullrich Aluminium, EFTPOS New Zealand, AberGas and the Appliance Connexion Group.